Tom Whiteside

 Derek Thomas "Tom" Whiteside FBA (23 July 1932 – 22 April 2008) was a British historian of mathematics best known for his studies of the mathematics of Isaac Newton.
 He was a professor at the University of Cambridge and a fellow of the British Academy, and he was awarded both of the highest lifetime achievement awards in the field of history of science: the Alexandre Koyré Medal (1968) and the George Sarton Medal (1977).

 Biography

 Whiteside was born in Blackpool, and educated at Blackpool Grammar School.
 In 1954, he graduated from Bristol University with a B.A. having studied French, Latin, mathematics and philosophy.
 He had spent part of 1952 studying at the Sorbonne.
-In 1956 he began graduate study at St Catharine's College, Cambridge, with Richard Braithwaite who referred him to Michael Hoskin (1930–2021).
+In 1956 he began graduate study at St Catharine's College, Cambridge, with Richard Braithwaite, who then referred him to Michael Hoskin (1930–2021).
 In 1959 he submitted the manuscript "Mathematical patterns of thought in the late seventeenth century" to Hoskin who submitted it to Archive for History of Exact Sciences for publication.